-Other original Peacock shows at the moment include two UK imports: The spy comedy series Intelligence, and the crime drama The Capture.
+Other original Peacock shows during launch included two UK imports: The spy comedy series Intelligence, and the crime drama The Capture.
 One thing in Peacock’s favor is that the service is dropping all of the episodes of these exclusive shows at once.
 That is unlike some recent exclusive shows on Disney Plus and HBO Max that have been making users wait to get a new episode each week.

 The user interface on both the web and Android versions of Peacock offers big images of the movies and TV shows in its library for easy access.
 However, we did notice a few performance issues on the Android app, with a few slow loading times on our Samsung Galaxy Note 10.

-Like HBO Max, Peacock lacks Roku and Amazon Fire TV apps at launch.
-We are not sure why NBCUniversal wants to limit its subscriber base by launching this service without the support of arguably the two biggest smart TV platforms.
+Like HBO Max, Peacock lacked Roku and Amazon Fire TV apps at launch.
+Since launch, it has added Roku support but still lacks Amazon Fire TV.
 Also like HBO Max, there’s no 4K streaming support for Peacock movies and shows.
 Another big strike against this new service is that there’s no downloadable support for the mobile apps for watching content offline.
-Finally, Peacock offers no profile support yet
+Finally, Peacock offers no profile support yet.

 Peacock review: It’s (mostly) free but don’t pay for it yet